 How to Make a Simple Mustard Vinaigrette

-One of the first things I learned to make when I was learning how to cook or should I say being taught how to cook was a simple vinaigrette.
-I was in my 20′s and didn't even know at the time how much I would enjoy spending time in the kitchen.
+One of the first things I learned to make when I was learning how to cook, or should I say being taught how to cook, was a simple vinaigrette.
+I was in my 20s and didn't even know how much I would enjoy spending time in the kitchen.

 Mustard Vinaigrette Basic Ratios

 I did a little research on preparing a simple vinaigrette to see how my tried and true recipe stood up to the pros.
 What follows are some tips on making a basic vinaigrette that can be your starting point for a plethora of vinaigrettes that can be prepared by altering the ingredients.

 Almost all the recipes I found called for a 3-to-1 ratio of oil to vinegar.
 This is a safe ratio to memorize for general knowledge but shouldn't keep you from coming up with your own.
 When making this basic vinaigrette for myself, I rarely measure it out.
 Instead, I add the ingredients, taste, and adjust.

 Now, this isn't the best way for beginners to learn, but once you get the basic idea of what it should taste like, go for it.
 If I did measure it out, I bet I would come up with slightly less oil-to-vinegar ratio than 3 to 1.

 The Simplest Vinaigrette

 The purest form of vinaigrette would be oil, vinegar, and a little salt & pepper mixed right in a bowl of greens.
 When I was a kid, we used to go to this Italian restaurant; it was more like a pizza joint with tables in the back.
 They would serve a salad of iceberg lettuce, two slices of cucumber, and a rock-hard wedge of tomato with nothing on it.